What Is Your Number One Stroller Complaint

 Other interesting results of the survey were:

 Over 64% of parents own more than one stroller.
 (Yes I do!).
 I think it’s hard to have only one stroller.
 When the babies are younger, you need a lot more features than your umbrella stroller has.
-They need flat recline, adjustable foot rest, roomy padded seat, large wheels, all-wheel suspension, and large canopy.
-Parents want an adjustable handle bar, large basket, large peekaboo window, and easy fold.
-Try finding all of these in an umbrella stroller.
-When the child starts walking, they don’t want to seat in the stroller and you can graduate to a lightweight umbrella stroller that you can carry over your shoulder.
+They need a flat recline, adjustable footrest, roomy padded seat, large wheels, all-wheel suspension, and a large canopy.

-Over 48% said that easy open and fold is their top feature on the list.
+Over 48% said that an easy open and fold is their top feature on the list.
 If I had to choose the most important feature, I would say it’s the weight.
 There are a lot of heavy strollers that are full of great features, but loading them into the trunk is a challenge.

 Leave a Comment